AryaaSk/3D-Engine/Docs/GameHelper.md

 }

-const pentagonalPrismShape = new PentagonalPrism(); //create aryaa3D object with the newly created class const pentagonalPrism = new PhysicsObject(world, pentagonalPrismShape); //add like above
+const pentagonalPrismShape = new PentagonalPrism(); //create aryaa3D object with the newly created class pentagonalPrismShape.position = { x: 0, y: 300, z: 200 }; //make sure to edit the position and rotation of the aShape, not cBody, since when initializing the cBody is synced to the aShape

+const pentagonalPrismCannonBody = new CANNON.Body( { mass: 1 } ); //custom CannonJS Body
+pentagonalPrismCannonBody.addShape( new CANNON.Sphere(75) ); //Custom Shape, which gives it a hitbox of a sphere

+const pentagonalPrism = new PhysicsObject(world, pentagonalPrismShape, pentagonalPrismCannonBody);
 ```
-*If you have a custom object then I wouldn't recommend letting GameHelper create the CannonJSShape, since it creates a bounding box, which may not be ideal for your object.
+*If you have a custom object then I wouldn't recommend letting GameHelper create the hitbox in the CannonJSBody, since it creates a bounding box, which may not be ideal for your object.
 I would recommend reading the [CannonJS Docs](https://github.com/schteppe/cannon.js), on how to create custom Shapes.*

 ### Editing Objects
 To edit the objects once you have initialized them, you can use the cBody, or the aShape (not recommended).